Mascaron (architecture): Renaissance

 Renaissance artists reread the myths of Greco-Roman Antiquity which gave them new subjects and ornaments.
 Archaeological discoveries like the excavations of the Baths of Caracalla by the farneses, or Laocoön and His Sons, inspired sculptors and architects of the 15th and 16th centuries.
 The Villa of Emperor Hadrian and the Pantheon in Rome offer construction models radically different from the Gothic style.
 The forms of Antiquity are coming back into fashion: columns, pilasters, pediments, domes, and statues decorate the buildings of this era.

-In the Quattrocento, the last Gothic influences tended to disappear; It was not until the beginning of the 16th century that the decorative faces of Antiquity took their place again in the form of mascarons.
+In the Quattrocento, the last Gothic influences tended to disappear in Italy; It was not until the beginning of the 16th century that the decorative faces of Antiquity took their place again in the form of mascarons.

 The Renaissance fashion spread into the rest of Western Europe.
 It arrived in France with the Italian Wars.
 Rosso Fiorentino (born in Florence in 1494, died in Fontainebleau in 1540) and Le Primatice (born in Bologna in 1504 and died in Paris in 1570) came to work at Fontainebleau for the King of France Francis I. Rosso, who worked in Italy until the sack of the city of Rome in 1527, mastered the stucco technique.
 Le Primaticce had collaborated in Mantua with Giulio Romano.